iZekCode/Tada/README.md

 # Tada: Interactive Data Analysis Chat App

 Tada is a web application that allows users to upload CSV or Excel files and interact with their data using natural language.
-It leverages the Google Gemini API to understand user queries, perform data analysis, and generate insightful visualizations and summaries.
+It leverages the Groq API to understand user queries, perform data analysis, and generate insightful visualizations and summaries.

 ## ✨ Features